konradreiche/smol/README.md

 # smol

 A Hugo theme for the smol web.
-This theme is a fork [Hugo Theme - SK1 (Skeleton 1)](https://github.com/J-Siu/hugo-theme-sk1) by John Siu.
+This theme is a fork of the Hugo Theme [SK1](https://github.com/J-Siu/hugo-theme-sk1) by John Siu.

 ### License

 The MIT License (MIT)

 Copyright (c) 2020 John Siu

 Modification Copyright (c) 2024 Konrad Reiche

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: